koosoli/SmartyReader-ESPHome-Enhanced/README.md

 - **Project**: SmartyReader - Arduino-based Luxembourg smartmeter interface
 - **Hardware**: Complete P1 port interface boards and documentation

-### **ESPHome Enhancement**
-This ESPHome version modernizes Guy's excellent work by:
-- Adapting Arduino C++ code to ESPHome YAML configuration
-- Adding native Home Assistant integration with automatic discovery
-- Providing simplified installation and maintenance
-- Maintaining full feature compatibility with the original

-**Thank you Guy for your amazing contribution to the Luxembourg IoT community!** 🚀

 ## 🤝 Contributing